-But since SaaS products are built to generate recurring revenue, this is the literal backbone metric of your whole operation.
+But since SaaS products are built to generate monthly recurring revenue, this is the literal backbone metric of your whole operation.

 Simply put, it shows you how much money you’re likely to make from a single customer over the course of their relationship with you.
 A one-time buyer is only worth the amount they spend once, whereas a subscriber generates repetitive income.

 CLV is usually calculated with a series of projected metrics, sort of like this:

 A great example of how this helps you comes from a study done by Nielsen and Kimberly-Clark.